Can I set a Caller ID or Sender ID

 Using a Caller ID or Sender ID in engageSPARK

-The Sender ID or Caller ID can be entered on Step 3 when creating an SMS or Voice engagement.
-Caller IDs for Voice engagements (automated calls) usually do not require pre-registed, you can type any phone number you want in the Caller ID field and once the voice call is received by contacts, it should show up as the caller.
+The Sender ID or Caller ID can be selected on Step 3 when creating an SMS or Voice engagement.
+Caller IDs for Voice engagements (automated calls) usually do not require pre-registered IDs.

-For SMS engagements, typically alpha Sender IDs (all letters) can be used or alphanumerics are allowed in some countries, but needs to be set up by engageSPARK by submitting a request to support team as an anti-spam measure.
-And depending on the country, a pre-registration to telecom companies is required for Sender IDs to work accross all mobile networks with 10 business days processing time.
+As an anti-spam measure, Sender IDs and Caller IDs need to be set up by engageSPARK.
+You can do this by writing a request to firstname.lastname@example.org or via live chat.
+Depending on the country, a pre-registration to telecom companies is required for Sender IDs to work across all mobile networks.
+It usually takes 10 business days of processing time.

 Important!
 When using Sender or Caller IDs, it must be specified on Step 3 in every engagement before clicking Launch.
-Simply type your organization’s phone number as the Caller ID for Voice; or enter the registered Sender ID for SMS messages in the text field (with ex.
-MyNameOrg).
-See below sample screenshot.
+Simply choose your organization’s phone number as the Caller ID for Voice on the drop-down list.
+See screenshot below: